oktadev/okta-blog/_source/_posts/2020-06-26-spring-boot-vue-kotlin.md

 To configure Vue.js to use Okta as an OAuth 2.0 and OIDC provider, you're going to use the `okta-vue` module.
 This greatly simplifies integrating Okta authentication into your client application.
 You can take a look at [the project GitHub page](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-vue) for more info.

 Stop your client Vue.js application.
-Open a shell and, from the `/client` sub-directory of the example project, use Yarn to install `okta-vue`.
+Open a shell and, from the `client` sub-directory of the example project, use Yarn to install `okta-vue`.

 ```bash
 yarn add @okta/okta-vue@2.0.0